octo-technology/OpenTezos/docs/tezos-basics/introduction_to_smart_contract.md

 ## General definition of a smart contract

 A smart contract is a code stored in the blockchain which executes a set of pre-defined instructions.
-Once deployed they become ‘irrevocable’.
+Once deployed it becomes ‘irrevocable’.
+The user can trigger the execution of the code but cannot modify it.

-The user can use it but he can’t modify the code.
-Smart contracts can achieve different kind of operations with the tokens/cryptocurrencies and other smart contracts of the chain.
+Smart contracts can achieve different kind of operations with the tokens/cryptocurrencies and other smart contracts of the blockchain.
 They can be compared to old signed paper contracts, similarly they permit to secure an agreement between two or more parties thanks to the transparency and immutability of the blockchain.
 In this context the quote "code is law" from _Lawrence Lessig_ is appropriate.

 Also, in many cases, smart contracts drastically reduce intermediate costs compared to classic contracts.

-Notice that a smart contract communicates only within the Tezos network and thus, it can send transactions to other accounts or to smart contracts but it cannot interact with Internet; that's where decentralized applications come into play.
+Notice that a smart contract communicates only within the Tezos network and thus can send transactions to other accounts or to smart contracts but it cannot interact with Internet; that's where decentralized applications come into play.

 See more detail in [Dapp module]